 - In addition to the safeguarding measures listed above, if the person had locked parts of their Everplans until after they pass away, the unlocking process begins.

-Some of our customers have been given access by their financial advisor to a jointly-managed “Household” Everplan which includes information on both spouses.
+Some of our users have been given access by their financial advisor to a jointly-managed Household Everplan which includes information on both spouses.

 When you report an individual as deceased in a Household Everplan, we’ll disable the deceased person’s login.
 The remaining person will receive a notification.

-The deceased person’s “After Death” sections will remain locked.
-We ask you, as a Deputy, to reach out to the remaining member of the Household if you need access to any of the deceased person’s information.
+The deceased person’s “after death” items will remain locked.
+We ask you to contact the remaining household member if you need access to any of the deceased person’s information.

-When you report the surviving member of a Household Everplan as deceased, depending on whether the Everplan has any “After Death” sections, we’ll take the same steps as we do for Individual Everplans (see above).
+When you report the surviving member of a household Everplan as deceased, depending on whether the Everplan has any “after death” items, we’ll take the same steps as we do for individual Everplans (see above).